 Why the new God of War is actually inspired by Iron Man

 It is fascinating how games are always the children of the personal history of their creators.
-Cory Barlog has decisively influenced Kratos in the last decade, he was responsible for him since God of War 2.
+Basing Kratos off of the a character by David Jaffe, the original director of the first game, Cory Barlog has since influenced Kratos in the last decade; he was responsible for him since God of War 2 as the lead animator and then laid the groundwork for God of War 3.
 And very much like Neil Druckmann changed large parts of the script for The Last of Us when he became a daddy, it was Cory’s son that inspired him for one of the most vital story elements of the game.

 “My wife is Swedish, my Swedish sucks and it’s always kind of hard to talk to her parents.
 So my son plays the translator and is always like, “Dad, why are you not smart enough to learn Swedish?
 Yeah, he is right, but you know – we’ve decided to make this a component of God of War now and that’s a cool thing.
 We believe Atreus’ mother is from the north, that’s why he can communicate with the local gods while Kratos can’t.
 It also changes the narrative, because Kratos is the definition of a lone wolf.
 He really doesn’t like to talk” is how Cory frames it.
 But because now there is a son he is slowly getting used to saying entire sentences because Atreus has a lot of questions.
 You would too when your dad slays gods as a hobby.”